MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 ## Authentication

-In this tutorial, you will use Docker locally to build a container image and deploy it to Azure App Service.
+In this tutorial, you'll use Docker locally to build a container image and deploy it to Azure App Service.
 The App Service pulls a container image from an Azure Container Registry repository.

 The App Service uses [managed identity][5] to pull images from Azure Container Registry.
 Managed identity allows you to grant permissions to the web app to access other Azure resources without needing any specific credentials.
 Specifically, this tutorial uses a system assigned managed identity.
 The managed identity is automatically set up for you when you configure App Service so that publish is from a Docker container.

 The Python sample web app also uses MongoDB to store data.
 The sample code connects to Cosmos DB via a connection string.
 (Azure Cosmos DB doesn't yet support managed identity.)
 Other Azure services Azure SQL and Azure Blog Storage support managed identity that would allow you connect without connection strings or keys.
-For more information, see What are Managed Identities for Azure resources.
+For more information, see [What are Managed Identities for Azure resources][5].

-## Prerequisites for this tutorial
+## Prerequisites

 To complete this tutorial, you'll need: